 In many cases, the address looks legit from first glance.
-When you take a second look, you’ll notice something is definitely not quite right.
+When you take a second look, you will notice something is definitely not quite right.

-For example, instead of Bob@AnyCompany.com, the address will be B0b@AnyCompany.com.
-We told you these guys were slick.
+For example, instead of Bob @ AnyCompany . com, the address will be B0b @ AnyCompany . co.
+We told you these scammers were slick.

 2. Use Encryption

 Unbeknownst to many, the 270 billion emails sent daily don’t follow direct paths.
 An email passes through third-party servers before landing in the recipient’s inbox.
 Emails can get intercepted by anyone along this path.